 A significant dimension of Professor Freedman's work explores societal divisions, conflict, and inequality, particulalrly focusing on how adolescents develp as citizens and civic actors within divided societies.
-This research, in collaboration with UC Berkeley's Human Rights Center, includes examining the critical role of education in reconstructing societies after genocide in Rwanda and the former Yugoslavia.
+In collaboration with UC Berkeley's Human Rights Center, she has examined the critical role of education in reconstructing societies after genocide in Rwanda and the former Yugoslavia.
 Her more recent projects have focused on how young people develop as citizens in the divided societies of Northern Ireland, South Africa, and the US.
-This work, supported by a multi-year award from the Spencer Foundation, involved a partnership with Facing History and Ourselves.
+This work was supported by a multi-year award from the Spencer Foundation, and involved a partnership with Facing History and Ourselves.
 She also served on a National Academy of Education Steering Committee for Civic Education and contributed to a volume published by the Academy in 2021.

 Freedman is a member of the National Academy of Education (NAEd), a fellow of the American Educational Research Association, and an associate of the National Conference for Research in the Language Arts.
 She has served as an adviser for many groups, including the National Board for Professional Teaching Standards, the National Assessment of Educational Progress, and the Children's Television Workshop.
 She has been a fellow at the Center for Advanced Studies in the Behavioral Sciences and at the Rockefeller Foundation's Bellagio Study and Conference Center.